Key Takeaways

 Even when taken at high doses, existing studies have not reported any damaging effects caused by addiction or dependency.

-Side effects and adverse reactions are also extremely rare, so for most people, lion’s mane is a safe supplement.
+Side effects and adverse reactions are also extremely rare, so for most people, lion’s mane is a safe mushroom supplement.

 However, those with a sensitivity or allergy to mushrooms should avoid taking lion’s mane and you should always consult your GP before taking any alternative medicines.